JoJunYeong/QUEUE/README.md

 # QUEUE<br><br>
 2016.04~2016.07
 <br><br>
-It is an application designed to allow the teacher to come to the student's seat when a student calls the teachers using a cue.
+It is an application designed to allow the teacher to come to the student's seat when a student calls the teachers using a queue.
 We use Android-server-android communication techniques using php and mysql.

 1) Background, purpose, and necessity of the task.<br>